bforbesc/bforbesc/README.md

-👨🏿‍💻 I am an Applied Economist (you can also call me a Data Scientist) working on natural experiments, using traditional and machine learning methods, to answer social science questions.
+👨🏿‍💻 I am an Applied Economist (i.e. Data Scientist) working on natural experiments with Airbnb and Spotify data, using traditional and machine learning methods.
 I have an interest in computer science.

-👨🏿‍🏫 I am also an Invited Teaching Assistant for data science masters courses (graduate) at Nova SBE.
+👨🏿‍🏫 I am also an Invited Teaching Assistant for data science graduate courses at Nova SBE.

 🏢 I am affiliated to the [Data Science Knowledge Center](https://www.novasbe.unl.pt/en/data-science/people).